agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 ### freedom to ask questions and get a polite answer

 Shortly after I started I was in a meeting with 3 other developers, a director of technology and Seamus.
 It was meant to be an agile release planning as well as an iteration planning with no product owner--I won't focus on the lack of process--after being briefed with the product vision I started asking questions like "*How much data do we need to migrate and how many requests is this meant to support?*" and "*Who's the product owner?*".
 Seamus gave away his discomfort changing face color from white, to red, to pompei red, to purple and shut me off saying that he was going to be the product owner and the rest of the questions were irrelevant.
-The shocking part was he was backed up by a director of technology sitting next to him that said something along the lines of "*let's not focus on those details*" and none of the other 3 developers spoke up which made me think there was something wrong with me.
+The shocking part was he was backed up by a director of technology sitting next to him that said something along the lines of "*let's not focus on those details*" and none of the other 3 developers spoke up which **made me think there was something wrong with me**.
 I initially thought they didn't ask questions because they knew all the answers but instead it was a symptom of inexperience, insecurity and fear.

 *Your team should be glad of your questions and give polite answers or get back to you, when they think the question is not relevant they should politely explain why.*